MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M08_L14_Monitor_Application_Performance_with_Azure_Load_Testing.md

     - Validate **App Service Type** points to Web App on Windows.
     - in the **App Service name** dropdown list, select the name of the web app you deployed earlier in the lab (**az400eshoponweb...).
     - in the **Package or folder** text box, **update** the Default Value to `$(Build.ArtifactStagingDirectory)/**/Web.zip`.
-    - Expand **Application and Configuration Settings** and add the value `-UseOnlyInMemoryDatabase true -ASPNETCORE_ENVIRONMENT Development`
+    - Expand **Application and Configuration Settings**, and in the App settings text box, add the following key-value pairs: `-UseOnlyInMemoryDatabase true -ASPNETCORE_ENVIRONMENT Development`.
 1. Confirm the settings from the Assistant pane by clicking the **Add** button.

     > **Note**: This will automatically add the deployment task to the YAML pipeline definition.